rl-institut/beamer_theme/README.md

 # Installation

 You need to have some Latex packages installed.
-Linux users use
+Linux users may use

 ```
-sudo apt get install texlive
+sudo apt install texlive
 sudo apt install texlive-xetex # to use unicode-aware xelatex
 sudo apt install texlive-latex-recommended # for latex beamer
-sudo apt get install texlive-fonts-extra # maybe required for fonts
+sudo apt install texlive-fonts-extra # maybe required for fonts
 ```

 ## Extra packages for markdown (pandoc)